jmcenteno/react-flickr-slideshow/README.md

 # React Flickr Slideshow

-An app that searches images from Flickr built with ReactJS, Redux and Webpack.
+An app that searches and displays images from Flickr built with ReactJS, Redux and Webpack.

 ## Setup